shyheim9294/ShyHeim-Gray-Portfolio/index.md

 <img src="images/Click-Mouse.jpg?raw=true"/>

+<b>Skills Used</b>: Pandas, Numpy, Seaborn, Matplotlib

-- Used Bagged and Boosted algorithims to predict the proability of false clicks
+<b>Project Objective</b>: Used Bagged and Boosted algorithims to predict the proability of false clicks

+<b>Quantifiable Results</b>
+  - Accuracy of the Decision Tree is 99.8%
   - Explored the dataset anomolies and missing values
   - Used the necessary techniques to get rid of the apps that very rare (comprised of less than 20% clicks), plotted the rest
   - Divided the data into training and testing subsets (80-20), and checked the average download rates for those subsets
   - Applied XGBoostClassifier on training data to make prediction on test data
   - Applied BaggingClassifier Logistic Regression to compute the ROC/AUC score
   - Finally determined the accuracy of the XGBoostClassifier and BaggingClassifier
-    - Result :
-       - Accuracy of thhe decision Tree is 99.8%

 ***